Sustainability is key

 As the user travels through the experience, they build up a complete picture of how plastic is not only made and used, but how it’s recycled too – demonstrating the ‘circular economy’ that underpins the sustainability of plastic and helping them understand the role they can play.

-Berry loved the experience and it led to a continued partnership – we’re currently working with them on an exciting and innovative project at their new European headquarters.
+Berry loved the experience and it led to a continued partnership – we’re currently working with them on an exciting and innovative project at their new Center of Excellence & Circular Innovation Hub in Barcelona.

 Do you have a message you want to convey?
 A situation that needs simulating, or an audience that needs reaching?
 Whatever your challenge – we have the ideas, the experience, and the equipment to help.